"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

-- You have bladder cancer, SCLC, soft tissue sarcoma, anal cancer, cervical cancer, penile cancer, vaginal cancer or vulvar cancer that has got worse despite having treatment
+- You have ovarian cancer, primary peritoneal cancer, fallopian tube cancer, SCLC, soft tissue sarcoma, anal cancer, cervical cancer, penile cancer, vaginal cancer or vulvar cancer that has got worse despite having treatment

-- You have had at least 1 but no more than 3 types of chemotherapy (chemotherapy regimens)
+- You have had at least 1 but no more than 3 types of chemotherapy (

 - You have at least 1 area of cancer that can be seen and measured on a scan

-- Your cancer has certain changes (mutations).
+HPV.
+This requirement is different for each cancer type.
 Your doctor can tell you more about this

 You cannot join this trial if any of these apply:

 - Your cancer has spread to your brain.
 You might be able to take part if it hasn’t got worse in the past 8 weeks

 - You have had radiotherapy in the last 2 weeks unless it was to control your symptoms (palliative radiotherapy)

 immunotherapy, PARP inhibitors, other targeted therapies, or other investigational drugs in the past 2 weeks